If you can't get Term insurance, just use a Universal Life that is guaranteed for the same Term you would like.Tip for Life Insurance for Foreigners

 What Do I Need To Apply For Life Insurance?

-- Take medical exam: your agent will schedule a blood and urine test.
+5. Take a medical exam: your agent will schedule a blood and urine test.

 – Medical records translated